-- (1) Unless otherwise indicated the address of each beneficial owner identified is 660 Madison Avenue, Suite 1700, New York, New York 10065. - (2) Unless otherwise indicated, each person has sole investment and voting power with respect to the shares indicated.
+- (1) Unless otherwise indicated the address of each beneficial owner identified is 27 East 62nd Street, 5th floor, New York, New York 10065. - (2) Unless otherwise indicated, each person has sole investment and voting power with respect to the shares indicated.
 For purposes of this table, a person or group of persons is deemed to have "beneficial ownership" of any shares as of a given date which such person has the right to acquire within 60 days after such date.
-For purposes of computing the percentage of outstanding shares held by each person or group of persons named above on a given date, any security which such person or persons has the right to acquire within 60 days after such date is deemed to be outstanding for the purpose of computing the percentage ownership of such person or persons, but is not deemed to be outstanding for the purpose of computing the percentage ownership of any other person. - (3) The underlying beneficial owners, MacAndrews & Forbes LLC and MacAndrews & Forbes Group LLC, are direct, wholly owned subsidiaries of MacAndrews & Forbes Incorporated ("M&F"), a holding company whose sole stockholder is Ronald O. Perelman. - (4) Based on a motion filed on March 21, 2016 on behalf of Jet Capital Management, LP in the United States Bankruptcy Court for the Southern District of New York. - (5) Based on a Schedule 13G filed with the SEC on January 8, 2016 by John Latane Lewis, IV reporting beneficial ownership. - (6) Includes 60,000 shares of Common Stock issuable upon exercise of options.
-Also includes 15,000 restricted stock units vesting on May 14, 2016. - (7) Includes 55,000 shares of Common Stock issuable upon exercise of options.
-Also includes 15,000 restricted stock units vesting on May 14, 2016. - (8) Includes 25,000 shares of Common Stock issuable upon exercise of options.
-Also includes 15,000 restricted stock units vesting on May 14, 2016.
+For purposes of computing the percentage of outstanding shares held by each person or group of persons named above on a given date, any security which such person or persons has the right to acquire within 60 days after such date is deemed to be outstanding for the purpose of computing the percentage ownership of such person or persons, but is not deemed to be outstanding for the purpose of computing the percentage ownership of any other person. - (3) Based on the amended Schedule 13D filed with the SEC on November 18, 2016 by MacAndrews & Forbes Incorporated, reporting beneficial ownership.
+The underlying beneficial owners, MacAndrews & Forbes LLC and ST Holdings One LLC, are direct, wholly owned subsidiaries of MacAndrews & Forbes Incorporated, a holding company whose sole stockholder is Ronald O. Perelman. - (4) Based on the amended Schedule 13G filed with the SEC on February 14, 2018 by Nantahala Capital Management, LLC reporting beneficial ownership.
+Beneficial ownership is comprised of 6,047,455 shares held by Nantahala Capital Management, LLC. - (5) Based on the amended Schedule 13G filed with the SEC on February 14, 2018 by Jet Capital Investors, L.P., reporting beneficial ownership.
+Beneficial ownership is comprised of 4,027,599 shares held by Jet Capital Master Fund, L.P. and 670,496 shares held in discretionary accounts managed by Jet Capital Investors, L.P. - (6) Based on the Schedule 13G filed with the SEC on November 29, 2017 by Andrew Sole reporting beneficial ownership.
+Beneficial ownership is comprised of 3,333,333 shares held by an investment partnership managed by an affiliate of Andrew Sole, 505,500 shares are held in a managed account controlled by an affiliate of Andrew Sole and 109,633 shares are owned outright by Andrew Sole.

-- (9) Includes 35,000 shares of Common Stock issuable upon exercise of options.
-Also includes 15,000 restricted stock units vesting on May 14, 2016. - (10) Includes 510,000 shares of Common Stock issuable upon exercise of options; 100,233 shares of Common Stock issuable upon exercise of stock-settled stock appreciation rights; and 133,333 shares of Common Stock issuable upon release of restricted stock units. - (11) Includes 250,000 shares of Common Stock issuable upon exercise of options; 91,339 shares of Common Stock issuable upon exercise of stock-settled stock appreciation rights; and 50,000 shares of Common Stock issuable upon release of restricted stock units.
-Does not include 10,808 shares of Common Stock issuable upon exercise of options owned by Dr. Hruby's spouse to which he disclaims beneficial ownership. - (12) Includes 120,000 shares of Common Stock issuable upon exercise of options; 89,640 shares of Common Stock issuable upon exercise of stock-settled stock appreciation rights; and 66,669 shares of Common Stock issuable upon release of restricted stock units. - (13) See footnotes (6)-(12).
+- (7) Includes 40,000 shares of Common Stock issuable upon exercise of options.
+Also includes 15,000 restricted stock units vesting on May 23, 2018. - (8) Includes 55,000 shares of Common Stock issuable upon exercise of options.
+Also includes 15,000 restricted stock units vesting on May 23, 2018. - (9) Includes 25,000 shares of Common Stock issuable upon exercise of options.
+Also includes 15,000 restricted stock units vesting on May 23, 2018. - (10) Includes 400,000 shares of Common Stock issuable upon exercise of options; and 100,000 shares of Common Stock in connection with vested restricted stock units. - (11) Includes 294,118 shares of Common Stock in connection with vested restricted stock units. - (12) Includes 120,000 shares of Common Stock issuable upon exercise of options; and 89,640 shares of Common Stock issuable upon exercise of stock-settled stock appreciation rights. - (13) Includes 50,000 shares of Common Stock issuable upon exercise of options; and 18,589 shares of Common Stock issuable upon exercise of stock-settled stock appreciation rights.
+Does not include 10,808 shares of Common Stock issuable upon exercise of options owned by Dr. Hruby's spouse to which he disclaims beneficial ownership. - (14) See footnotes (7)-(13).